| Title: | Time Series Analysis and Computational Finance |

 Note, that the computationally intensive parts are fully implemented

-about 10 to 30 times faster
+in C which makes tsbootstrap about 10 to 30 times faster

-than tsboot
+than tsboot.

 Missing values are not allowed.